-At the end of advocacy
+Risk at the end of advocacy

-Well-prepared negotiations: If you have prepared your negotiation well in advance, you will discover alternatives whether your dialogue succeeds or fails.
-If you are not prepared well enough, you may face great risks after the dialogue.
+Well-prepared negotiations: If you have prepared your negotiation well you will have discovered alternative possibilities whether your dialogue succeeds or fails.
+If you are not well enough prepared, you may face great risks after the dialogue.